 The Holocaust of Polish song

-This fate did not spare the king of song himself.
-The Almighty Andrzej Włast found himself in the Warsaw Ghetto, where he was murdered after, as legend has it, attempting to escape.
+This fate did not spare the 'King of Song' himself.
+Andrzej Włast found himself in the Warsaw Ghetto – where he was murdered after, as legend has it, he attempted to escape.

-Władysław Szlengel, author of many Warsaw songs popular to this day, died during the Ghetto Uprising.
-Today he is primarily known as the bard of the ghetto.
+Władysław Szlengel, the author of many Warsaw songs popular to this day, died during the Ghetto Uprising.
+Today, he is primarily known as the 'Bard of the Ghetto'.

-Jerzy Ryba (Jerry), film critic and author of lyrics for Bo to się zwykle tak zaczyna (Because It Usually Begins This Way) and Za późno (Too Late) died in the Warsaw ghetto.
+Jerzy Ryba (Jerry), film critic and author of lyrics for Bo to Się Zwykle Tak Zaczyna (For It Often Begins This Way) and Zapóźno (Too Late) died in the Warsaw Ghetto.
 The exact circumstances of his death remain unknown.

-Emanuel Szlechter –author of many songs, a screenwriter and artist behind the lyrics to Sex Appeal and Umówiłem się z nią na dziewiątą (I’ve Got a Date with Her at Nine) – died during the liquidation of the Lviv ghetto in 1943.
+Emanuel Szlechter – the author of many songs, a screenwriter and the artist behind the lyrics to Sex Appeal and Umówiłem Się z Nią na Dziewiątą – died during the liquidation of the Lviv Ghetto in 1943.

-Zygmunt Białostocki, author of Rebeka, was murdered in the Nazi death camp in Treblinka following the liquidation of the Warsaw ghetto.
+Zygmunt Białostocki, the author of Rebeka, was murdered in the Nazi death camp in Treblinka, following the liquidation of the Warsaw Ghetto.

-Arthur Gold, composer and author of the tango Jesienne róże (Autumn Roses) and the melody for the hit song Ta mała piła dziś (This Little One’s Been Drinking Today) died in Treblinka.
+Arthur Gold, the composer and author of the tango Jesienne Róże (Autumn Roses) and the melody for the hit song Ta Mała Piła Dziś (This Little One’s Been Drinking Today) died in Treblinka.
 Before his death, the Nazis forced him to establish a camp orchestra.

-Bolesław Mucman, close collaborator of Szlengel and composer of U cioci na imieninach, was killed in the Warsaw ghetto.
+Bolesław Mucman, a close collaborator of Szlengel and the composer of U Cioci na Imieninach, was killed in the Warsaw Ghetto.

-Jakub Kagan, who composed the popular tango Złota pantera (Golden Panther) and the Varsovian-old-style hit Syn ulicy (Son of the Street) died in the Warsaw ghetto, probably in 1942.
+Jakub Kagan, who composed the popular tango Złota Pantera (Golden Panther) and the Varsovian hit Syn Ulicy died in the Warsaw Ghetto, probably in 1942.

-Szymon Kataszek, pioneer of Polish jazz, author of Każdemu wolno kochać (Everyone is Allowed to Love) managed to escape from the Warsaw ghetto.
-He returned to conducting an orchestra on the Aryan side, but was denounced, arrested and executed in the Pawiak prison in 1943.
+Szymon Kataszek, a pioneer of Polish jazz and the author of Każdemu Wolno Kochać (Everyone's Free to Love) managed to escape from the Warsaw Ghetto.
+He returned to conducting an orchestra on the Aryan side, but was denounced, arrested and executed in the Pawiak prison in Warsaw in 1943.

-Feliks Halpern, who wrote the music for the ballad Czarna Mańka (Black Mary), died in the Łódź ghetto on the 3rd of March, 1942.
+Feliks Halpern, who wrote the music for the ballad Czarna Mańka (Black Mary), died in the Łódź Ghetto on 3rd March 1942.

-Dovid Beigielman, music director of the Yiddish theatre Ararat in Łódź and composer of songs such as Nisim nisim and Yidn, shmidn was in the Łódź ghetto during the war.
+Dovid Beigielman, the music director of the Yiddish theatre Ararat in Łódź and the composer of songs such as Nisim, Nisim and Yidn, Shmidn was in the Łódź Ghetto during the war.
 He probably died in the camp of KL Auschwitz in Gliwice in 1944.